 How to Install Zsh (or Another Shell)

-Once Bash is installed, you just need to install the shell you want to use from within Bash.
+After Bash is installed, you just need to install the shell you want to use from within Bash.
 You do this with the apt-get command, just as you’d install any other software package on Ubuntu Linux.

 sudo apt-get install zsh